Farzad-R/LLM-Zero-to-Hundred/README.md

 Libraries: [OpenAI](https://platform.openai.com/docs/models/overview)
 </p>

+<a id="Multimodal-ChatBot"></a>
+<h2>Multimodal-ChatBot:</h2>
+This project aims to develop a versatile chatbot capable of processing text and voice inputs, generating multimodal responses (text, voice, images), and conducting web searches to deliver accurate information.
+Additionally, the chatbot will be equipped to analyze documents and respond to related queries.

 ## Running each project
 To run the projects, you will need to install the required libraries.
 Follow the steps below to get started: